-Except for those contracts entered into in the ordinary course of business, the following material contract of the Company was entered into during the year ended March 31, 2024 and is still in effect as of the date hereof:
+Except for those contracts entered into in the ordinary course of business, the following material contract of the Company was entered into during the year ended March 31, 2025 and is still in effect as of the date hereof:

-Second Amended and Restated Credit Agreement entered into on December 22, 2023 among the Company, The Bank of Nova Scotia, as Administrative Agent, the other lenders named therein and each of the guarantors party thereto.
-Please refer to the section titled "General Development of the Business - Fiscal 2024 Developments" earlier in this Annual Information Form for more information on the content of this agreement.
+Amending Agreement no. 1 to the Second Amended and Restated Credit Agreement entered into on February 12, 2025 among the Company, The Bank of Nova Scotia, as Administrative Agent, the other lenders identified therein and each of the guarantors party thereto.
+Please refer to the section titled "General Development of the Business -Fiscal 2025 Developments" earlier in this Annual Information Form for more information on the content of this agreement.